qwertyfinger/android-simple-boilerplate/README.md

 - [Lifecycles](https://developer.android.com/topic/libraries/architecture/lifecycle) from Android Jetpack to manage Activity and Fragment lifecycles

 ## Contributing
-All contributions in form of issues or pull requests are welcomed.
+All contributions in form of issues or pull requests are welcome.
-All additions and corrections except for grammatical ones preferably should be filed as issues first.
+You should create an issue first if you want to introduce a significant change.

 ## License
 ### Project License